Sanuka23/plugin-test/README.md

 - The unique plugin token restricts usage to authorized domains only
 - The plugin maintains backward compatibility with all previous versions
+- Version 6.22.0 is the latest stable release with all features and security updates